ED COMEAU – HEAD COACH (5th SEASON WITH GEORGIA)

 The Hamilton, Ontario native started his NLL coaching career an assistant with the Toronto Rock and worked alongside the great Les Bartley, where he won four Champion’s Cups (99-00, 02-03).
 As Rochester’s head coach in ‘07,Comeau led the Knighthawks to a league-best 14-2 regular season record while capturing a Champion’s Cup title and Head Coach of the Year honors.
 Comeau was also a recipient of the GM of the Year Award in ‘09 when he coached and managed the New York Titans to a 10-6 regular season record and runner-up finish in the postseason.
-Most recently, Comeau served as an assistant coach for the Colorado Mammoth in ‘13.
+Prior to his time with the Swarm, Comeau most recently served as an assistant coach for the Colorado Mammoth in ’14.

-Ferris, 48, has worked alongside Comeau for over a decade in the NLL, which includes time together with the Toronto Rock, Rochester Knighthawks, New York/Orlando Titans and most recently the Colorado Mammoth.
+Ferris, 50, has worked alongside Comeau for over a decade in the NLL, which includes time together with the Toronto Rock, Rochester Knighthawks, New York/Orlando Titans and most recently the Colorado Mammoth.
 As one of Comeau’s assistants in Rochester in 2007, Ferris helped lead the Knighthawks to the Champion’s Cup title.
 In total, the Burlington, Ontario native has spent 11 seasons as an assistant coach in the NLL and was the head scout of the Toronto Rock (1999-2004) for six seasons, where he was a member of four Champion’s Cup titles.
-In his new role with the Swarm, Ferris will focus on coaching Georgia’s defensive unit.
+In his role with the Swarm, Ferris focuses on coaching Georgia’s defensive unit.

 DAN LADOUCEUR – ASSISTANT COACH (4th SEASON WITH GEORGIA)